qvacua/vimr/README.md

 * Open Quickly à la Xcode (or Go to File in TextMate)
 * File browser with many [keyboard actions](https://github.com/qvacua/vimr/wiki/File-Browser-Actions)
 * Preview via a plugin system: currently VimR ships with a `markdown`-preview plugin, more to come!
+* Keyboard shortcuts are described in the [Wiki](https://github.com/qvacua/vimr/wiki)

 In case you want to have a bit more information on the motivation behind VimR, I tried to explain it in my [blog](http://ishouldcocoa.net/post/85242609106/why-vimr).